About the Sisters

 About the Diocese of Wilcannia Forbes

-This Diocese is one of the largest geographically in the world, taking in half of New South Wales.
+This Diocese is geographically large, taking in half of New South Wales.
 It incorporates most of western New South Wales, from the Victorian border in the south, to the Queensland border in the north, then west to the South Australian border.
 The Diocese has twenty-two parishes.

 About Bishop Columba Macbeth-Green